 Similar to crown procedure, an inlay/onlay procedure typically requires two appointments.
 The decay and or cracked filling is removed.
 The tooth is then prepared and cleaned.
 An impression is taken of the tooth and is sent to the laboratory to manufacture the inlay/onlay which will match the shape, size and color of the original tooth.
 A temporary inlay/onlay is placed.
 At the second visit, the temporary inlay/onlay is replaced with a permanent one.

-Dental implants are an excellent alternative to bridges, partials, and dentures.
+Dental implants are an excellent alternative to bridges, partials, and dentures 92651.
 Implants replace one missing tooth or many missing teeth.
 The implants are surgically placed by a maxio-facial surgeon.
 Once the implants are placed, the surrounding bone, over time, fuses to the implant surface (Osseo integration).
-Following Osseo integration, crowns or bridges are attached to the implants.
+Following Osseo integration, crowns or bridges are attached to the dental implants 92651.
 The replacement of teeth by implants is so reliable that it is, in most cases, considered the first choice over a fixed bridge, a removable partial, or a denture.
 Implants will give the patient a lifetime of service simulating real teeth.

 The word endodontics can be separated into, eno, “within,” and odous, meaning “tooth.”
 Endodontic therapy, also referred to as root canal therapy within the tooth, is aimed at removing, clearing, the infection at the pulp.